UniversityUniversity of Auckland

 The MEngSt allows students with academic engineering backgrounds to expand their existing theoretical and practical skills.
 It is flexible – you can study either full-time or part-time, undertake either a primarily coursework or research-focused programme, and choose from sixteen distinct specialisations.

 This programme ultimately requires an in-depth exploration of your chosen topic.
-You will demonstrate the high-quality critical thinking and problem-solving skills that are sought-after by employers worldwide, or consider this as foundation for further study.
+You will demonstrate the high-quality critical thinking and problem-solving skills that are sought-after by employers worldwide.
+The MEngSt is also a foundation for further study.

 Jobs related to this programme